CodeWithJV/holochain-challenge-1/README.md

 #### 4. Create a joke, retrieve it, and then delete it using the delete button.

-Just like with editing and creating a joke, deleting a joke adds another action the the Agents source chain.
+Just like with editing and creating a joke, deleting a joke should add another action the the Agents source chain, however this action won't be associated with an entry.

-On the agent window, there won't be any visual indicator that you've deleted the entry, and you will still be able to retrieve the original create action.

-Just like with update actions, delete actions don't actually delete entries/actions from the DHT.
+Also like update actions, delete actions don't achually remove the previous actions/entries of this piece of data from the DHT.
 They just mark them as outdated.
-However, when retrieving an old action for which the entry previously existed, it remains accessible.
+You can still access the initial entries.

 You may be thinking, "What's the point of a delete action if I can still access the old entry?" - More on this in a future challenge!